NV Gold (CVE:NVX) Sets New 52-Week Low at $0.12

 NV Gold Co.
-(CVE:NVX – Get Rating)’s stock price reached a new 52-week low on Monday .
-The stock traded as low as C$0.12 and last traded at C$0.12, with a volume of 12500 shares trading hands.
-The stock had previously closed at C$0.12.
+(CVE:NVX – Get Rating) shares reached a new 52-week low during mid-day trading on Monday .
+The stock traded as low as C$0.12 and last traded at C$0.12, with a volume of 12000 shares traded.
+The stock had previously closed at C$0.11.

 NV Gold Company Profile (CVE:NVX)